Female fertility can be affected by your lifestyle choices. Consider simple steps to keep your reproductive system healthy.

 By Mayo Clinic Staff

-If you're hoping to get pregnant now or in the future, you might wonder about your fertility and whether you can improve it.
+If you're hoping to get pregnant, you might wonder about your fertility and whether you can improve it.
 Some factors might be beyond your control — such as medical issues that affect female fertility — but that isn't the end of the story.
-Your lifestyle choices can affect your fertility, too.
+Your lifestyle choices can have some effect on your fertility, too.

 Here's what you need to know to promote and protect your fertility.